Thursday, December 5, 2024

 I don't love exercise.
 I know it's good for you but the idea of exerting a ton of energy to get stinky and sweaty is not something I particularly enjoy.
 I do it begrudgingly and because I have to if I want to maintain some sort of healthy facade.
 I have a physical trainer I see twice a week.
 I hike on and off like an Angeleno stereotype.
 I use the elliptical and machine bike at my local gym.
 And like any millennial woman worth her salt, I go to yoga.

 I've practiced yoga ever since I was a teenager.
 I was introduced to it by an acting coach when he'd lead my class through the Sun Salutation as warm up before acting exercises and rehearsals.
 It's a fairly simple set of stretching exercises that don't require that much strength but it would get us physically in tune before we worked.
 In college I tried a variety of yoga classes and since then I've done yoga at multiple studios and at home.
 During the pandemic I relied heavily on youtube to get my fix, particularly one channel that has routines for almost any mood and any physical issue that could be addressed.
 I currently go to a class that combines the Barre Method with yoga.
 Part of the reason I go to that class is that it's taught by a former coworker of mine, a fact I learned after she commented on a Facebook post I made complaining about how hard Barre was on my flat feet.
-My calves want to kill me every time I'm in class, but by the end I feel like I've accomplished something that makes me want to die.
+My calves want to kill me every time I'm in class, but by the end I feel like I've accomplished something.

 Wednesday, November 6, 2024